selsamman/redux-reactions/README.md

 ##Anatomy of a Reaction

-A reaction is a definition of both an action and a reaction.
+A reaction is a definition of both an action and a reducer handler.
 Each reaction is defined as a property where the property name is the reaction type.
 ```
 var todoList = {
     AddItem: {